-New Jersey’s support for clean energy is reflected in a poll (see Energy Survey) of over 700 registered voters in the state:
+New Jersey’s support for clean energy is reflected in a poll (see Energy Survey) of more than 700 registered bipartisan voters in the state:

 - Given a choice of two opposing statements, nearly two-thirds (61%) believe pipelines threaten New Jersey and only one-third (32%) believe they help, virtually unchanged from the last study.

 - 71% say it is more important for the state to invest in clean energy sources than in fossil fuels (20%), with 63% believing the state is developing and adopting renewable energy too slowly

 - Overall 75% favor New Jersey’s next Governor moving to the higher goal of sourcing 30% of energy from renewable sources by 2020 and 50% by 2030.

 - 68% favor a target of 80% renewable energy in the state by 2050.